When it comes to retirement, entitlements is a term we hear a lot, but it can also be misunderstood.

 Age Pension entitlements

 Yes, this refers to a full or part Age Pension and Pension Concession Card.
 But it also includes the Pension Supplement, Energy Supplement and Rent Assistance.
 As we covered recently, the process to apply for an Age Pension can be quite onerous.
 Our Customer Services Team leader, Steven Sadler, believes the best way to prepare for any application is to start with the free Age Pension Entitlements Calculator to gain an idea of what you may be entitled to.
 That way you are fully across the kind of information you will be asked along the way.
 As well as your current likelihood of eligibility.
 If the calculator confirms entitlement, or close, the next step is to assemble all the necessary information.
+You could also book a 30 minute consultation to help you get on top of everything you need to pull together.

 What do you need to prove?